 La Carrera Panamericana is one of those wild adventures that attracts people from every corner of the world to compete in one of the last great road races.
 Shooting a racing documentary when you’re eighteen sounds like the opening line in a high-speed novel.
 It wasn't.
-I had flown from Seattle to Reno to drive in an vintage converted school bus across the border and into the heart of Mexico.
+I had flown from Seattle to Reno to drive in a vintage converted school bus across the border and into the heart of Mexico.
 My team and I were following the “Junkyard Dog”, a race team out of Reno.
 They had taken a 1954 Mercury Monterey and turned it into a racing hero… sort of.

 Only I wasn’t there.
 I had been left behind.

 We'd had a fight about it the night before.
-The driver of the car- a diva if I’ve ever met one- considered himself a pseudo producer for the film.
-The media industry term for him would be “the talent.”
-He insisted we needed to get shots of a particular mountain curvature that we were going to be crossing from Zacatecas, a city 642 kilometers South West of Monterey, on our journey north to Nuevo Laredo next to the Texas/Mexico border- 914 kilometers North East of where we were starting.
+The driver of the car, a diva if I’ve ever met one, considered himself a producer for the film.
+The media industry term for his role would be “the talent.”
+Sometimes one can be the other but that was not truly the case in this documentary.
+In any case, he insisted we needed a shot of a particular mountain curve that we would be crossing from Zacatecas, a city 642 kilometers South West of Monterey, on our journey north to Nuevo Laredo 914 kilometers North East of where we were starting.
 I insisted that I had got that exact shot the previous day, because I had.

 I didn’t have to wait long because I knew that we had about thirty minutes from the time I was dropped off to the time the race began.
-The lead pace car is always a Federales or a Policía, making sure that civilians vehicles are the hell off the road.
+The lead pace car is always a Federales or a Policía, making sure civilians vehicles are the hell off the road.
 The red and blue lights were a welcome because they told me it was time to turn on my gear and check my lenses.

-The tail end of the race went by followed by more Policía and service vehicles chasing down their racers in case they needed to fix something, or pull them out of a ditch.
-I packed up my gear and waited for my ride.
+The tail end of the race soon followed with more Policía and service vehicles chasing behind their teams in case they needed to fix something, or pull them out of a ditch.
+Satisfied I had the shot we needed, I packed up my gear and waited for my ride.